Skip to navigation

 The Palace of the Winds from behind

-Wandering back through the pink streets I stopped to watch a demonstration by the Bank Workers' Union, whose members obviously put far more effort into their rallies than they ever do behind the counter, and that's when I fell into conversation with a local student... or that's what he told me he was.
+While wandering back through the pink streets, I stopped to watch a demonstration by the Bank Workers' Union, whose members obviously put far more effort into their rallies than they ever do behind the counter, and that's when I fell into conversation with a local student... or that's what he told me he was.
 His second question after he'd ascertained my citizenship status was more of an indication of the state of play in Jaipur than anything I'd yet encountered.
 It was verging on the paranoid.

 A building inside Jaipur City Palace